by Johnathan Arnold

-After witnessing the corruption of the Catholic Church on a trip to Rome and later teaching through Scripture at the university in Wittenberg, Martin Luther began to realize that salvation did not come by works but "the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith" (Romans 1:17).
+After witnessing the corruption of the Catholic Church on a trip to Rome and later teaching through Scripture at the university in Wittenberg, Martin Luther began to understand that salvation did not come by works but "the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith" (Romans 1:17).

 Luther stood with courage and conviction, and God responded with a massive spiritual awakening.
 Luther set the world ablaze.